ArcticKeaton/svelte-virtual-scroll-list/README.md

 fork of same library by v1ack [svelte-virtual-scroll-list](https://github.com/v1ack/svelte-virtual-scroll-list)

+This library has been upgraded to use Svelte 5.
+For Svelte 3.5 & 4 install v1.0.1

 Virtualized scrolling for big lists.
 For now this does not support bi-directionality (unlike v1ach's implementation)

 # Getting started